Best Hunting Boots That Keep You Warm, Dry, and Moving

 Inside, the open cell OrthoLite footbed adds a bit of extra cushion and moisture control.
 It’s a small touch, but on long hunts, it adds up.
 Especially when paired with moisture wicking socks, it kept our feet from overheating and cut down on sweat related slip.

-Price: Around $200
+Average Price: Around $200

 Weight: Approximately 3.1 pounds per pair